LibreOffice/core/comphelper/README.md

-Helper functionality for implementing UNO components
+# Helpers for Implementing UNO Components

-...anything not generic/mature enough to end up in URE's stable interface at cppuhelper etc.
+Here goes anything not generic / mature enough to end up in URE's stable interface at `cppuhelper`, etc.